kensnyder/blossom-solver/README.md

 ### Level 2 (Intermediate)

-1. I started with the Wiktionary 100k, a 2005 compilation from Wiktionary.org.
+1. I started with the "Wiktionary 100k", a 2005 compilation from Wiktionary.org.
    That file is saved as `data/wiktionary-100k.txt`.
 2. I removed all words with 4 or fewer letters and 7 or fewer distinct letters.
 3. I removed all words not present in the level 3 dictionary